apollo

 Severe

-How does the drug interact with CO-Trimoxazole DS Tablet 16's:
+How does the drug interact with CO-Trimoxazole DS Tablet:

 How to manage the interaction:

-Although there is an interaction between candesartan and CO-Trimoxazole DS Tablet 16's, they can be taken together if prescribed by a doctor.
-Do not discontinue any medications without consulting a doctor.
+There may be a possibility of interaction between CO-Trimoxazole DS Tablet and Quinidine, but it can be taken if prescribed by a doctor.
+Do not stop using any medications without first talking to your doctor.

 Drug-Food Interactions